Tuesday, December 31, 2024

 Nedrow store with replica sign made with my phone

 Now for something entirely before my time, yet I've heard of from the over-60s and historical sources.
 W.T.
-Grant Co. were a department store chain that started in the Edwardian era outside Boston that was the next level after the five and dimes, but cheaper than local competitors Filenes and the Boston Store.
+Grant Co. were a department store chain that started in the Edwardian era outside Boston that was the next level after the five and dimes, but cheaper than local competitors Filenes and Jordan Marsh.
 Grants closed in 1976 after seventy years' time because of bankruptcy, mismanagement, and not keeping up with those times.
 They were common in Syracuse and around the country, mainly the eastern seaboard.
 Here's where they were here and two other spots, so I don't binge again, yet people may have taken the store for Grant-ed back then!
 (I have such cheesy puns!).
 Because of how long ago the company existed, I can't always put down what came after, even in my own neck of the woods.

 Nedrow - US 11 & Southwood Dr; Green Hills Plaza; later kmart and flea market; now vacant (pictured)